 The Bobby Library… We let Sam drive, but only for a second.
 We let Dean have Strawberry Pie from Shoney’s Cass found Angels Road, but he was the only angel we saw.
 Took Sam to the courthouse.
 We let him be a lawyer for half an hour.We took Cass down to the creek and taught him how to skip rocks.

 You have no idea how something so simple as a few dolls from a television show can bring your kids around.
 Seven hours in the car.
 Seven hours of talking, joking, singing, dancing, and just being us again.
-With my husband getting ready to move away (he’s military and is pcsing away from us), and my family coming closer it has never been more important to have a bond with my kids.
+With my husband getting ready to move away, and my family coming closer it has never been more important to have a bond with my kids.
 You get used to the life as a military family, but we all have to work together or it doesn’t work.

 Dean and I worked together and brought everyone together.
 I am excited to know there will be a season 13.
 My kids are ecstatic.
 While I still don’t get the point of conventions, maybe just maybe if we save up a little each year and they are still doing them we should be able to go in 2020.
 In the meantime, we will spend two nights a week doing family game night and family Netflix night with Supernatural headlining.
 The writers saved our family from eternal boredom, ignoring each other, and teenage tantrums.
 The entire cast and crew should be glowing with pride because I know I am not the only one out there that has this one television show in common with their family and friends.

 *** In case the toy makers read this… We still need a Bobby, Crowley, and Charlie to be made so we can have our little plush family.